India Crago Harris: Death and legacy

 India Crago Harris died in 1948.
-Her remains are interred at Crown Hill Cemetery in Indianapolis, Marion County, Indiana, as are those of her husband, Addison C. Harris.

 Harris is best known for her service as the fifth president and a board member of the Art Association of Indianapolis, which evolved into the present-day Indianapolis Museum of Art and Indiana University – Purdue University Indianapolis's Herron School of Art and Design.
 The old Herron Art Institute's building, where Harris laid the cornerstone in 1905, was demolished and replaced in 1928 with a new, Paul Philippe Cret-designed museum building.
 A modern, three-story wing designed by Evans Woollen III was constructed in 1962.
 These two historic buildings serve as the campus for the present-day Herron High School.

 The Art Association commissioned Cecilia Beaux to paint a portrait of India Harris to hang in the Herron Art Museum.
 Although the Indianapolis Museum of Art relocated to a new site, the painting remains a part of its collection, as well as her court gowns and other personal items from her residence in Vienna, Austria, from 1899 to 1901.

 Harris bequeathed to Indiana University the Hamilton County property she inherited from her husband.
 She also left instructions to sell the property and use the proceeds to establish a trust to support a law lecture series in her husband's honor.
 The Addison C. Harris Memorial Lecture continues to bring prominent legal scholars to Indiana for public lectures at the Indiana University Maurer School of Law in Bloomington, Indiana.
 The first lectures in the series were delivered in 1949; Professor Jack Balkin, Yale Law School, delivered "The Recent Unpleasantness: Understanding the Cycles of Constitutional Time," on September 13, 2017.

 To prevent its demolition the Town (present-day City) of Fishers, Indiana, supervised the relocation of Harris's summer home in Hamilton County from its original location at 96th Street and Allisonville Road to 106th Street and Eller Road (present-day Heritage Park at White River) in 1996.
 The West-Harris House (also known as Ambassador House) was listed on the National Register of Historic Places in 1999.
 The restored home is operated as a local history museum and a site for community events and private rentals.